kashish00208/kashish00208/README.md

-21, open source dev, shipping things that scale
+21, I like to build